John Philip Sousa in Alliance, Ohio

 [Pictured above: Alliance City Band marching in a parade in Minerva, Ohio]

-The Joy of Music: Ron Buetler, A Lead Trombonist in the ACB
+The Joy of Music: Ron Beutler, A Lead Trombonist in the ACB

-The Joy of Music: Ron Buetler, A Lead Trombonist in the ACB
+The Joy of Music: Ron Beutler, A Lead Trombonist in the ACB

 By Ralph Holibaugh

-How and when music came to Ronald Edmund Buetler is not documented.
+How and when music came to Ronald Edmund Beutler is not documented.
 Not even his family knows.

 He was born in 1924 on Walnut Street in the north end of Alliance.
 Nearby was an intriguing scene of freight cars, railroad switches, junctions, spurs, and a water tower.
 Small pieces of coal lay on the ground.
 It was a blue-collar neighborhood where proud people worked hard with their hands and valued craftsmanship.